decode-detroit/apollo/README.md

 * audioDevice: the audio device for playing any sound.
 Defaults to the system default.
 * loopMedia: the media (video or audio) to loop when no other media is playing on this channel.
 Defaults to nothing if left blank.

-A video window has several parameters:
+A video frame has several parameters:
 * windowNumber: a number for the *application* window.
 Channels with the same window number will appear on the same application window and will be stacked from first-defined to last-defined on the top.
 * top: distance (in pixels) from the top of the application window to the top of the video.
 * left: distance (in pixels) from the left side of the application window to the left side of the video.